-Fermented foods are food which have gone through the process of lactofermentation.
-This is where natural bacteria feed on the sugar and starch, creating lactic acid.
+Fermented foods are food that has gone through the process of lactofermentation.
+This is where natural bacteria feed on sugar and starch, creating lactic acid.
 As well as preserving the food, fermentation also creates beneficial enzymes, b-vitamins, Omega-3 fatty acids, and various strains of probiotics.
 Popular fermented foods include Sauerkraut, Kimchi, Sourdough, Kombucha, Miso, Kefir and Tempeh.

 4 Benefits of Fermented Foods